 they use actual recordings of the sounds of their immediate environment in their music and, where it is possible to derive a pitch from an environmental sound, they use it to create harmony as well as for ambience

 their lyrics also include a good deal of commentary about their environment from a socio-political and observational perspective

-Look out for news of more live dates in 2019 including Linear Obsessional @ Arts Cafe, Manor Park, Hither Green (13th January); Vanishing Point @ The Ivy House, Nunhead (7th February); Skronktronic @ Riverside Studio, Finsbury Park (13th February); Vanishing Point Solo @ Cafe of Good Hope, Place Ladywell, Lewisham (7th March) and Vanishing Point @ The Ivy House, Nunhead (4th April).
+Their previous live dates have included Cafe of Good Hope, Lewisham (1st November 2018); Linear Obsessional @ Arts Cafe, Manor Park, Hither Green (13th January); Vanishing Point @ The Ivy House, Nunhead (7th February); Skronktronic @ Riverside Studio, Finsbury Park (13th February) and Vanishing Point @ The Ivy House, Nunhead (4th April).

 Environmental Sound Foundation are two postgraduate music students who have forged a unique spectrum of musical influences from avant garde classical and sound art to soulful pop and electronic music with elements of jazz, drum’n’bass, hip hop, afrobeat and alternative pop all in the mix too.
 To get tickets to see them live check out Vanishing Point & Vanishing Point Solo.